 5. Directional Options

 With lighting that you can move easily, you can choose where to light up as the weather changes.
-Multi-directional lighting with easily movable knuckles can be a great way to make changes to your yard lighting without the need to spend more money on new light options.
+Multi-directional lighting with easily movable knuckles can be a great way to change your yard lighting without spending more money on new light options.

-The MR-16 Bullet Light, which is extremely durable, also comes with a range of optional colored lenses.
+The made in the USA Classic MR-16 Bullet Light, which is extremely durable, also can be used with a range of optional colored lenses.
 That means you have the ultimate control over where your lighting is going and what it looks like.

 6. Use Your Walls